 Stacked combo charts are a combination of a stacked bar chart and a grouped bar chart (both are covered earlier in this guide).

 These can be useful for showing how pieces in one category or group compare against the whole and also against other categories.
-It’s a good way to show some context without overwhelming the viewer with too much detail.

 Tableau Stacked Combo Chart Instructions

 - Drag and drop any measure to the Rows section

 - Pull one Dimension to the Columns section